Commitment to Equity in Data

 Denver Public Health aspires to present data humbly, recognizing numbers never tell the whole story.
 We strive to work with individuals and communities to learn and share their stories to improve collective understanding.
 Knowing that people across life circumstances have inequitable opportunities to achieve optimal health, we commit to pair numbers and stories to inform policy and systems change to improve health for all.

 - We recognize that systemic, social and economic factors – racism being the largest – impact health.

-- We understand that health inequities are worse for marginalized communities.
+- We understand that health inequities are worse for communities who experience injustice.

 - When we talk about people, we use a strengths based approach; when we talk about inequities we use a systems level approach.
 We do this to avoid judgment, blame, or marginalization of individuals or communities.

 - We strive to include the lived experience and traditional knowledge of community members into population health analysis, because the community health experience is complex.

 - We proactively engage communities to identify inequities, interpret findings, shape our work, and take action toward improving health.